-The name was the one we chose from a huge list; other possibilities included DiscTwitching – which we ditched because there’s a huge possibility discs wont be around in a few years, and PadTwisters or PushAToStart felt too bloggy.
+The name was one we chose from a huge list; other possibilities included DiscTwitching – which we ditched because there’s a huge possibility discs wont be around in a few years, and PadTwisters or PushAToStart felt wrong.
 About 100 others just didn’t seem to fit.
-Nestled in at number fifteen on the list was ‘TheGameJar’; it came up in conversation between us when one of our writers (probably Joey) was showing off about how he had a game to review before anybody else or something like that.
-It’s something too many people on ‘our side of the fence’ do, and something that irritates one of the site’s editors (Lee) greatly.
-Following his show off moment he was told to put a pound in the jar, and it was at that moment the name, and in a way the tone of the website, was set.
+Nestled in at number fifteen on the list was ‘TheGameJar’; it came up in conversation between us when one of our writers (probably Joey) was showing off about how he had a game to review before anybody else.
+Something to that effect.
+It’s a trait too many people in ‘games journalism’ seem to have fallen into, and something that irritates us greatly.
+Following his show off moment, he was told to put a pound in the jar, and it was at that moment the name, and in a way the tone of the website, was set.

 TheGameJar means lots of things, and probably different things to many people – that core idea of there being an imaginary jar that you need to put a pound in every time you show off is one that we think keeps us grounded, and our writers in check.
 We want TheGameJar to become a place to interact and have conversations with people, maybe from time to time spark a little debate.
-We’re no better than our readers and won’t pretend to be; we’d much rather have a conversation with them than tell them how it is, and it’s that core belief we want to stick to.
+We’re no better than our readers and won’t pretend to be; we’d much rather have a conversation with you than tell you how it is, and it’s that core belief we want to stick to.

-The Indie Jar is something that kind of happened by accident; we knew we wanted to work with and cover as many indie games as possible but didn’t dream that so many indie developers would want to work with us.
+TheIndieJar is something that kind of happened by accident; we knew we wanted to work with and cover as many indie games as possible, but didn’t dream that so many developers would want to work with us.
 After our first article under TheIndieJar banner went up we were overwhelmed with responses, and made the decision to dedicate every Thursday to them.
 Gabe could offer us an exclusive on Half Life 3 on a Thursday and we’d say “Sorry Gabe… Thursdays are for indies” …although technically Valve are indies right?
-If you are an indie and happen to be reading this page we really want to hear from you.
+If you are an independent developer and happen to be reading this page we really want to hear from you.
 We don’t care what it is you have to show, be it early concept art, screenshots, trailers or maybe you’d like us to review your finished game.
 Just contact us and we’ll work with you to hopefully build as much buzz for your game as possible.

 That goes for you big boys too, both advertisers and developers.
 If there is ever anything you’d like to talk to us about just swing by our contact page and get in touch.

-So there you have it – that is start of the story all about how Jennifer, Ben and Lee’s lives got flipped, turned upside down and for now what our not quite popular video game website The Game Jar is about.
+So there you have it – that is the start of the story all about how our lives got flipped, turned upside down and for now what our not quite popular yet video game website, TheGameJar, is about.